Your Travel Team

 Our aim is to provide our membership with a wide choice of value for money trips to suit all pockets, bearing in mind the rising cost of transport and food.
 As well as being friendly and fun, we endeavour to make our trips educational/cultural in line with the U3A ethos of continued learning and sharing experiences.

 Phil, our Webmaster, is working hard to produce us a new Travel Booking System, where you will be able to book on trips without using a password, select your pick up point and make your lunch choices.
-We're expecting the system to be up and running by April.
+We're expecting the system to be up and running soon.

 These are the trips we're researching for you for this year.

-June - day trip to Altea where you can shop, visit the old town, enjoy lunch on the seafront - or do all three!
+7 June - day trip to Altea where you can shop, visit the old town, enjoy lunch on the seafront - or do all three!
+We still have some places left on this trip.

 November - day trip to Elche with a guided tour of the old town, a guided tour of the UNESCO World Heritage Site El Palmeral before having lunch in the beautiful four star Hotel Jardin Milenio.